safe-sky/atlas-standalone/README.md

 Press `Add User` and fill in the username and an email address.
 After pressing `Create` make sure to set the following information:

-- In the `Attributes`-panel, add two attributes to the user
+- In the `Attributes` panel, add two attributes to the user
     - `atlasPermissions: DEMO@EU-ADM`
     - `atlasSystemAdmin: true`
-- In the `Credentials`-panel, set a password for the user
+- In the `Credentials` panel, set a password for the user

 ## Starting and stopping